eldridgejm/dictconfig/docs/source/index.rst

 - "boolean": The :func:`logic` parser.
 - "date": The :func:`smartdate` parser.
 - "datetime": The :func:`smartdatetime` parser.

+Custom parsers can be added by defining a function that accepts a string and returns the resolved value.
+The function should then be passed to the :func:`dictconfig.resolve` function in the ``override_parsers`` argument.

 All available parsers in :mod:`dictconfig.parsers` are shown below: